yhnavein/ls-ts/README.md

 There are few use cases (exports) for this library:

-- `Storage` - Have a nicely typed way of working with a particular **object** in localStorage/sessionStorage.
+- `Storage` - Nicely typed way of working with a particular **object** in localStorage or sessionStorage.
 - `LS`, `SS` - Barebones wrapper around localStorage (and sessionStorage respectively) with types.
 - `AdvancedLS` - Extended version of `LS` with support for expiring data items based on tokens or time to live.